LambdaLabsML/DeepSpeedExamples/applications/DeepSpeed-Chat/training/Tutorial-1cc.md

 # Run benchmark
 ```
-# Benchmark node-001
+# Benchmark opt-350m_bs24_zero0 on node-001
 # node1: name of the hostfile
 # 1    : cluster size (in this case only one node)
 # opt-350m_bs24_zero0: name of the benchmark script (see opt-350m_bs24_zero0.sh for details)
 cd ${PROJECT_PATH}/DeepSpeedExamples/applications/DeepSpeed-Chat/training && \
 ./run_benchmark.sh node1 1 opt-350m_bs24_zero0

-# Sub-divide ./nodes/hosts.txt into smaller clusters, and benchmark them in parallel.
+# Sub-divide ./nodes/hosts.txt into smaller clusters of size 2, and benchmark opt-350m_bs24_zero0 on these clusters in parallel.
 # hosts: name of the hostfile
 # 2    : sub-cluster size (in this case each cluster has two nodes)
 cd ${PROJECT_PATH}/DeepSpeedExamples/applications/DeepSpeed-Chat/training && \
 ./run_benchmark.sh hosts 2 opt-350m_bs24_zero0

+# Benchmark opt-13b_bs16_zero0 first with node-001
+# then with four 16x nodes sub-divided clusters in parallel (assuming there are 64 nodes in ./nodes/hosts.txt)
-# Benchmark opt-13b_bs16_zero0 first with node-001, then with the entire cluster with 64x nodes
+# and finally with the entire cluster with 64x nodes
 ./run_benchmark.sh node1 1 opt-13b_bs16_zero0
+./run_benchmark.sh hosts 16 opt-13b_bs16_zero0
 ./run_benchmark.sh hosts 64 opt-13b_bs16_zero0
 ```

 The throughputs will be saved to the csv files inside `./results`.
 Full console output will be saved in the log files in the `./output` folder.

 # Results
-Here are the reference throughputs (`samples/sec`) of a 64xNodes (512x NVIDIA H100s) 1-Click Cluster.
+Here are the reference throughputs (`samples/sec`) of a 64x nodes (512x NVIDIA H100s) 1-Click Cluster.

 | NUM_GPUs | opt-350m_bs24_zero0 | opt-13b_bs16_zero0 |
 |----------|---------------------|--------------------|